Resources

 Visit the US Department of State to view travel warnings that may affect your trip.

-STEP is a free government service provided to U.S. citizens traveling to, or living in, a foreign country.
-The program enables you to enter your travel information so the Department of State can better assist you in an emergency.
+STEP is a free service for U.S. citizens traveling to, or living in, a foreign country.
+You can enter your travel information so the State Department can assist you in an emergency.

 FTI recommends using Travel the World Visas for all your passport and visa related services.
 Go to www.worldvisa.com (opens in new window) for more information.